Spencer Torkelson: Detroit Tigers

 On April 2, 2022, the Tigers announced that Torkelson had made their Opening Day roster.
 His first major league hit was a double off Boston Red Sox pitcher Rich Hill on April 12.
 He hit his first major league home run off Red Sox pitcher Austin Davis on April 13.
-On July 17, the Tigers optioned Torkelson to AAA Toledo.
+On July 17, the Tigers optioned Torkelson to Triple-A Toledo.
 At the time of the demotion, he was hitting .199 with 5 home runs.
-Torkelson returned to the Tigers as a September call-up.
+Torkelson returned to the Tigers as a September call-up, and finished the 2022 season with a batting average of .203, with 8 home runs.